 - Alien Civilisations in the Local Group - Text by Crossroads

-Xenosophonts within 6 million light years of Sol, including those detected by telescope and those contacted directly.
+Xenosophonts within 6 million light years of Sol, including those detected indirectly by instruments and those contacted directly.

 - Artificially Optimised Galaxies - Text by Updated by The Astronomer 2021

 An alien Dyson cylinder outside the galaxy, sending strange signals.

 - Beacon Project, The - Text by Todd Drashner

 - Black-hole brains of NGC 3109, The - Text by Steve Bowers